idodegani/repo-analyst/ARCHITECTURE.md

 The interface uses Rich for enhanced terminal output with panels, markdown rendering, and progress indicators.
 In interactive mode, users can manage conversation history, clear context, and see judge scores for each answer.

-### 7. Configuration (`core/config.py`)
+### 8. Configuration (`core/config.py`)

 The Config class loads settings from config.yaml and validates required paths and environment variables.
-It provides nested key access with defaults and supports separate configuration for indexing, retrieval, validation, conversation history, LLM settings, and judge parameters.
+It provides nested key access with defaults and supports separate configuration for indexing, retrieval, validation, conversation history, LLM settings, judge parameters, and router settings.

 ## Data Flow